rkuklik/rustcodex/README.md

 source code into the final output. `__PAYLOAD__` directive will be replaced with base64 encoded gzip compressed binary. `__SOURCE__` must come before `__PAYLOAD__`.

-Additionally, the template should `exec` uncompressed payload, passing through `argv` with `argv[0]` set to `binary`.
+If possible, the template should `exec` uncompressed payload, passing through `argv`.
 Failure to comply with directive requirements will result in punishment manifesting as build error.

+### Template compilation

+Templates are parsed and inlined into the source code at build-time.
+While it would be fairly trivial to load them at runtime, there is intentionally no support for that.

+This tool is intended to be without runtime dependencies, apart from those required by target triple.
+Loading templates at runtime would require the user to install them into a suitable directory.
+They would also pose a security concern, as any user with write permissions could (maliciously) overwrite them and thanks to that execute arbitrary code.
+Only suitable location would be read-only system directory, complicating install process and requiring administrator privileges.

+While parsing the templates at build time slightly complicates the codebase, prolongs build time and increases binary size, it was deemed to be worth the hassle.
+Moreover, as a nice side effect of this decision, the **only** way to define new or modify old templates is by editing files in `templates` directory.
+This couples them tightly to the codebase, improves integration and prevents breaking changes to their syntax or semantics from being observed by the user.
+If they change in backward incompatible ways, the tool will not build until all errors are fixed.
+This will be the case if/when custom payload pipelines are implemented, such as splitting payload to compilable chunks for `JVM` languages or multiple outputs.
+Perhaps in second semester?

 ### Internals